 Some hotel and lodge owners have expressed concerns that rental properties and room shares have an unfair advantage in Costa Rica because they do not pay taxes.
 Pablo H. Arbaca Mora, president of La Cámara Nacional de Turismo de Costa Rica (Costa Rican Tourism Chamber CANATUR) is working to change that.

-Arbaca reported that in a mid-January 2017 meeting an airbnb representative agreed the company would be willing to “adjust its platform to facilitate tax collection from airbnb hosts of short-term rentals of less than thirty days.”
+Over a year ago Arbaca reported that an airbnb representative agreed the company would be willing to “adjust its platform to facilitate tax collection from airbnb hosts of short-term rentals of less than thirty days.”

 Price for “$100 a night” Room Could Jump to $178.57 on airbnb